nstahl/kaleidoscope/README.md

 > Swipe right or left for the next image, up or down to toggle between colors and grayscale.

+## Background

+This is a HTML canvas version of the original version that I built with my sister pre-2014.
+LLM assistants helped me plan and write the code.

 ## Running the Dev Server

 To run a local development server and view the kaleidoscope experience, follow these steps: